HEEPOKE/playwright-cucumber/README.md

 - then edit settings.json find cucumber.features
 - add ```"src/e2e/features/*.feature",``` this in cucumber.features
 - then add this ```"cucumber.glue": ["src/e2e/steps/*.ts"]``` after cucumber.features
-- If you want to do an integration test, use the folder integration and do the same thing a moment ago.
+- If you want to do an integration test,can create and  use the folder integration and do the same thing a moment ago.

 ## Config Environments